DarkCaster/Perpetual/docs/op_implement.md

 1. **Project Setup**:
    - Create the basic structure of your project, including main files and directories.
    - Initialize your project for use with Perpetual tool by using `init` operation.
+   - Create local `.env` configuration file at `<project_root>/.perpetual/.env` and/or global configuration file at `~/.config/Perpetual/.env` on Linux, `<User profile dir>\AppData\Roaming\Perpetual\.env` on Windows.
+Settings from the local project configuration file will take precedence over global configuration settings.

 2. **Marking Implementation Points**:
    - In your source files, use `###IMPLEMENT###` comments to indicate where you want code to be generated or modified.